 Beneath the picturesque mountains in Southeast Oklahoma lie an abundance of local shops with local treats.
 At Three Rivers Pecans, Fudge Factory & Amish Store in Calera, visitors will come across Amish cheeses, fresh baked bread, homemade fudge, local honey, soup mixes and jars of cider.
 Over in Quinton, shoppers can peruse the delicious jars of food finds at Apple Hollow, from house-made pepper patch salsa and peach preserves to pickled asparagus and green pepper jelly.

 Next time you drive into Oklahoma during a vacation or road trip, be sure to take a look at seasonal souvenirs found at our many Tourism Information Centers, perfect for commemorating your visit.
 Stop by the Erick Tourism Information Center or Sallisaw Tourism Information Center in the Sooner State for your chance at landing state-themed ornaments decorated with familiar attractions like the Golden Driller or the Blue Whale.
 While you sip free fresh coffee at the Oklahoma City Tourism Information Center, arrange a custom gift basket of Made in Oklahoma jams, dip mixes and other food products available.
 Oklahoma-themed stuffed animals from the State Capitol Tourism Information Center are great for the kids, while state-shaped chocolate is the best bet for a sweet stocking stuffer.
-Friends may even appreciate Oklahoma pillows and towels or a souvenir set of cups found at the Miami Tourism Information Center.
+Friends may even appreciate Oklahoma pillows and towels or a souvenir set of cups found at the Blackwell Tourism Information Center.
 Merchandise varies by location, so call ahead to ensure each travel center has these local gifts in stock.